 - a.
 Schedule Committee meetings as often as necessary. - b.
-Consult with the Chief Retirement Officer in setting the meeting agenda in accordance with the Committee's delegated responsibilities. - c.
-Conduct Committee meetings in a collegial, fair, and efficient manner following Board policies, procedures, and applicable state law such as the open meetings law. - d.
+Consult with the Chief Retirement Officer Executive Director or designee in setting the meeting agenda in accordance with the Committee's delegated responsibilities. - c.
+Conduct Committee meetings in a collegial, fair, and efficient manner following Board policies, procedures, and applicable state law such as the open meetings law - d.
 Ensure the Committee operates to assist the Board consistent with its delegation. - e.
 Provide Committee updates and reports to the Board.